Also sponsored by "Friends of Free Dead in the Park," including Alex Blavatnik, James Atwood, and Matthew Basso.

 TUESDAY, MAY 16TH, 2023

 NEW YORK, NY

 ABOUT THE EVENT /

-Stella Blue’s Band is excited to play the third Free Dead in the Park concert to benefit Riverkeeper, presented exclusively by RISE cannabis dispensaries.
-Following in the footsteps of the Grateful Dead over 50 years ago, Stella will take to the same stage at the Naumburg Bandshell in Central Park in New York City at 4:30pm on Tuesday, May 17, for two sets of music to raise awareness and funds to help clean the Hudson River.
+Stella Blue’s Band is excited to play the fourth Free Dead in the Park concert to benefit Riverkeeper, presented by The Capitol Theatre and RYTHM Cannabis.
+Following in the footsteps of the Grateful Dead over 50 years ago, Stella will take to the same stage at the Naumburg Bandshell in Central Park in New York City at 4:30pm on Tuesday, May 16, for two sets of music to raise awareness and funds to help clean the Hudson River.

 Contact Steve at email@example.com if you'd like to help out Riverkeeper and become a Friend of Free Dead in Park.

 An exclusive commemorative t-shirt featuring a photo of Jerry Garcia and Bob Weir onstage taken by the one and only Jay Blakesberg will be on sale at the event and its proceeds will also benefit Riverkeeper.
 The band is grateful to Bob Weir and Jerry Garcia’s management and Rhino Entertainment for permission to use this historic photo.

 This event would not be possible without the help of the following donors.
 Stella Blue's Band would like to thank this special group we call Friends of Free Dead in the Park: